 Business lines of credit offer flexibility and usually fewer requirements than business loans.
 However, keep in mind that lines of credit often come with variable interest rates, meaning that the rate you’re given initially may rise over the course of your repayment.

 Where can I get a business line of credit?

 Business lines of credit are available from banks, credit unions and online lenders.
 When comparing different options for a business line of credit, look at loan amounts, interest rates, loan terms and lending fees.
 Online lenders may be more forgiving of low credit scores, but they may also have lower limits for loan amounts.

 To qualify for a business line of credit, you will likely be asked to provide documentation such as personal tax returns, business tax returns, bank account information and business registration documents.

 How to use your business line of credit

-After your business credit line has been approved, you can start drawing from your credit line, withdrawing as much as you want up to your limit.
+Once your business credit line is approved, you can start drawing from your credit line, withdrawing as much as you want up to your limit.
 Every month, you’ll have to make a minimum monthly payment on your business line of credit.
 Once you repay the amount you’ve drawn from your credit line plus any interest you’ve accrued, those funds will once again be available for you to use.